MicrosoftDocs/win32/desktop-src/Fax/-mfax-faxdocument-groupbroadcastreceipts-vb.md

-﻿---
+---
-Description: 'The GroupBroadcastReceipts property is a Boolean value that indicates whether to send an individual delivery receipt for each recipient of the broadcast, or to send a summary receipt for all the recipients.' ms.assetid: 'faf24ed7-094d-4b44-9c57-82d378bffda7'
+Description: The GroupBroadcastReceipts property is a Boolean value that indicates whether to send an individual delivery receipt for each recipient of the broadcast, or to send a summary receipt for all the recipients. ms.assetid: faf24ed7-094d-4b44-9c57-82d378bffda7
-title: 'FaxDocument.GroupBroadcastReceipts property'
+title: FaxDocument.GroupBroadcastReceipts property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDocument.GroupBroadcastReceipts property